aiven/devportal/docs/products/opensearch/concepts/access_control.rst

 restrict access to certain data sets.

 .. note::
-   When access control is initially enabled for the service a set of rules that allow full unlimited access to existing service users is created automatically.
+   When access control is initially enabled for the service, a set of rules that allows full unlimited access to existing service users is created automatically.

 Rules are defined separately for each user as ``pattern/permission`` combinations.
 The ``pattern`` defines the indices that the permission applies to.